jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 }
 ```

 Notice how the type signature restricts the Subscriber's Input to be `TimeInterval`.
-Xcode will step in agan, offering to add stubs for a couple of methods:
+Xcode will step in again, offering to add stubs for a couple of methods:

 ```swift
 private final class PlayheadProgressSubscription<S: Subscriber>: Subscription where S.Input == TimeInterval {